Powerlearnproject/se-day1-assignment-CodingAlgorithmAlchemist/README.md

 Software Engineering Day1 Assignment

 #Part 1: Introduction to Software Engineering
+-Software Engineering is a branch of computer science focused on the systematic design, development, testing, deployment,and maintenance of software applications.
+It incorporates engineering principles to ensure software is reliable, scalable, maintainable, and efficient.
+This field is critical in driving innovation across industries, from finance to healthcare, as software increasingly underpins business operations and services.

 Explain what software engineering is and discuss its importance in the technology industry.